US Core Scientific Files for Chapter 11 Plan of Reorganization

 Recall that in December 2022, Core Scientific previously filed for bankruptcy.
 During that time, the company reported about $10 billion in liabilities as well as having over 1,000 creditors.
 The reason for the filing was due to its falling revenue in the middle of a crypto market crash.

 Victor Swaezy is a crypto-journalist with more than 3 years of experience in covering blockchain technology and digital currencies news.
-Known for his comprehensive reporting, Victor has contributed to leading industry publications, providing market participants with the required knowledge to make informed decisions.
+Known for his comprehensive reporting, Victor has contributed to leading industry publications such as Coinfomania and Crypto News Guru, providing market participants with the required knowledge to make informed decisions.
 When he is not working, he loves to watch movies and have a good time.